code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

   :scale: 50%
   :align: center

-  Shock tube with water and air.
+  Water--air shock tube.
 Visualization using Paraview_ software.

 epoxySpinel
 -----------
 This test deals with shocks in mixture of materials.
-Epoxy and Spinel are supposed mixed such that caracteristic times for wave propagation and drag effects are very small allowing to consider the mixture as evolving in mechanical equilibrium.
-Input files for this test are available in ./libTests/referenceTestCases/kapila/1D/shockTubes/epoxySpinel/.
+Epoxy and spinel are supposed mixed such that caracteristic times for wave propagation and drag effects are very small, allowing to consider the mixture as evolving in mechanical equilibrium.
+Input files for this test are available in *./libTests/referenceTestCases/kapila/1D/shockTubes/epoxySpinel/*.

 .. _Fig:testCases:Kapila:shockTubeEpoSpiCI: